Joaquín Clerch

-Joaquín Clerch (born 1965 in Havana, Cuba) is a classical guitarist and composer.
+Joaquín Clerch (born August 8, 1965) is a Cuban classical guitarist and composer.
 He was a close friend and protégé of Cuban guitarist and composer Leo Brouwer.
 Clerch's composition Yemaya won first prize in both the 1987 National Cuban Composition Competition and the 1987 Toronto International Guitar Competition.
-He currently resides in Düsseldorf, Germany where he is a Professor of Guitar at the Robert-Schumann-Hochschule Düsseldorf (Robert Schumann University Düsseldorf).
+As of 2012, he resides in Düsseldorf, Germany, where he is a Professor of Guitar at the Robert-Schumann-Hochschule Düsseldorf (Robert Schumann University Düsseldorf).